nextest-rs/nextest/site/src/book/pre-built-binaries.md

 ### Using nextest in GitHub Actions

-The easiest way to use nextest in GitHub Actions is to use the [Install Development Tools](https://github.com/marketplace/actions/install-development-tools) action maintained by [Taiki Endo](https://github.com/taiki-e).
+The easiest way to install nextest in GitHub Actions is to use the [Install Development Tools](https://github.com/marketplace/actions/install-development-tools) action maintained by [Taiki Endo](https://github.com/taiki-e).

 To install the latest version of nextest, add this to your job after installing Rust and Cargo:

 ```yml
 - uses: taiki-e/install-action@nextest
 ```

 [See this in practice with nextest's own CI.](https://github.com/nextest-rs/nextest/blob/5b59a5c5d1a051ce651e5d632c93a849f97a9d4b/.github/workflows/ci.yml#L101-L102)

+The action will download pre-built binaries from the URL above and add them to `.cargo/bin`.

 To install a version series or specific version, use this instead: